GianmarcoBruno/json-yang/README.md

 How the toolchain is designed is described in `toolchain.md`.
 Details on the validation process can be found in `validation.md`

-## Docker installation (preferred)
+## Docker installation

-The preferred way is to build and use the docker image - currently tested only on Linux.
+The easiest way is to build and use the docker image on Linux.
 ```
 docker build . -t yl:<version>
 ```